The basics of LAF and PLAF

 Globally, there are many millions of PLAF sufferers.
 A sufferer’s first attack is often in their 50’s, but may occur at much younger ages.
 Prevalence in the population increases progressively in each successive age cohort.
 Around 10% of all those over 80 have AF of all types, increasing to nearly 20% in those over 85 [1,2,3].

-All atrial fibrillation episodes carry some risk of stroke, but this increases with the frequency and duration of attacks, and also with age.
+All atrial fibrillation attacks carry some risk of stroke, but this increases with the frequency and duration of attacks, and also with age.

 When a sufferer reaches the stage of Permanent AF, and this is not able to be reversed, other deadly conditions like heart failure then become much more likely.